morphonets/pysnt/docs/overview.md

 An example is the `Tree` class:

-When running from Java its `show()` method displays the tree in either Reconstructing Plotter or Reconstruction Viewer (depending if the reconstruction is 2D or 3D).
+When running from Java its `show()` method displays the tree in either [Reconstructing Plotter](https://imagej.net/plugins/snt/manual#reconstruction-plotter) or [Reconstruction Viewer](https://imagej.net/plugins/snt/reconstruction-viewer) (depending if the reconstruction is 2D or 3D).
-In PySNT, calling `tree.show()` from a headless environment will print the tree as ASCII art to the console.
+In PySNT, calling `tree.show()` from a headless environment will print the tree as ASCII art to the console, while `pysnt.display(tree)` will display it as a matplotlib figure.
 ```

 ### Advanced Operations